 Thanks for stopping by!
 We purchased a summer weekend house in Essex while living full time in the city in early 2007.
 After starting a family, we decided to move to Essex permanently and make it our full time residence.
 So when I decided to turn my dreams into reality by starting Plant Design; I essentially became my own Cobbler's son.

-This is an ongoing 5+ year project since we purchased a foreclosed home at the bottom of the housing market where no one was buying, and everyone was selling.
+This was a 6 year project since we purchased a foreclosed home at the bottom of the housing market where no one was buying, and everyone was selling.
 My vision for this Georgian Colonial was to include a small orchard, a small veggie garden and a pool to cool off during hot summer months all under 2 very wooded acres.

 Once the housing market stabilized itself again, our quaint 3 house cul-de-sac street became a crowded 9 home street.
 So busy that every year, we were met with construction, day in and day out.
 My garden became a place where I could hide and retreat from the noise.
 Very many changes came into play such as a privacy hedge, and layers upon layers of evergreens, with understory trees, and large flowering shrubs fronted with wide, long, and lush perennial beds.

 What it is now is a dear collection of all types of botanical natives and non-natives, nothing invasive, all unified together through sweeping lawns that I continue to care for myself with the help of my dear husband, 2 dogs, and a dozen hens and my hardworking gardener, Raul.